MeanderingProgrammer/render-markdown.nvim/doc/troubleshooting.md

 necessarily the only ones be used.

-Run `:RenderMarkdown config`, which will output only the non-default values being used, you might be surprised what you find.
+Run `:RenderMarkdown config`, which will output only the non-default values being used, you might be surprised by what you find.

 ## Validate Parse Tree